A Guide To Chemical Delignification

 When lignin is destroyed or damaged, the timber fibers separate, resulting in a hairy appearance.
 This deterioration leads to a loss of structural integrity over time.
 Chemical delignification is more likely to occur in areas exposed to salt water, industrial pollutants, or heavy traffic, as these environments provide the necessary conditions for the process to take hold.

 In coastal regions, wind-borne salt can travel far inland, settling on rooftops and initiating the delignification process.
 Similarly, chemicals and pollutants in the air can also contribute to this effect, causing damage to timber.
+It’s important to understand that while fungi and insects also degrade timber, chemical delignification is a distinct process caused by acid hydrolysis rather than biological action.
 Understanding chemical delignification is crucial for maintaining the structural integrity of buildings and preventing costly repairs.

 Also read: Chemical Delignification: Causes & Treatment